 Things to Consider When Choosing the Right Learning Course

 Now that you understand how qualifications are categorised and ranked, this may raise questions about the type of courses that are right for you.
-With so many options and such varying demands, choosing a programme that meets your learning needs can be tricky.
+Choosing a programme that meets your learning needs can be tricky with so many options and such varying demands.

 Generally speaking, we always recommend that learners opt for the largest version of a particular course - the one with the most modules and longest TQT.
 This will provide a comprehensive and thorough learning experience, equipping you with the knowledge and skills you need for the future.